Canadian Railroad Historical Association

 The Canadian Railroad Historical Association (CRHA) (L'Association canadienne d'histoire ferroviaire (ACHF)) is a non-profit organization established in 1932 in Canada and is "devoted to preserving and interpreting Canada's railway heritage, which its founders and members have safeguarded from coast to coast."
-It is headquartered in Saint-Constant, Quebec and organized into 8 divisions located across the country.
+It is headquartered in Saint-Constant, Quebec and organized into 5 divisions located across the country.

-The CRHA has owned and operated the Canadian Railway Museum, currently branded as ExpoRail, since 1961.
-It also has published the magazine Canadian Rail since 1937.
+The CRHA has owned and operated the Canadian Railway Museum, branded as ExpoRail, since 1961.
+It also publishes the Canadian Rail magazine since 1937, which includes historical articles and photographs of Canadian railways.
+It is currently published quarterly.